We have a few options for practices that use telemedicine/ video calls in their practice:

 If you're having any trouble joining the call, or want to call in using a telephone, click on the participants icon on the left and you'll see instructions for joining the call by phone:

 At any time, you can use the mute icon on the left to mute your audio.
-And if you need to change your audio device you can generally do it by clicking the cog icon (settings) and selecting the appropriate media input/output.
+And if you need to change your audio device you can generally do it by clicking the settings icon (gear) and selecting the appropriate media input and output.